Addis Ababa Bole International Airport (ADD)

 • Helmets are required for motorcyclists.

-Fortunately, visitors visiting Ethiopia are allowed to drive their own automobile or motorcycle with an international license for three months.
-Following that, they must obtain an Ethiopian license.
+Fortunately, visitors visiting Ethiopia can drive their automobile or motorcycle with an international license for three months.
+Following that, they must obtain Ethiopian permission.

-A copy of the foreign driver’s passport, home driver’s license, and Ethiopian visa should always be kept on hand in case the authorities ask to see them.
+A copy of the foreign driver’s passport, home driver’s license, and Ethiopian visa should always be kept in case the authorities ask to see them.

-International Driving Permits are not accepted in Ethiopia, hence rental car firms will ask for a local license in order to rent a self-drive Ethiopian vehicle.
+International Driving Permits are not accepted in Ethiopia; hence rental car firms will ask for a local license to rent an Ethiopian self-drive vehicle.

 The following are the New Ethiopian Customs Regulation laws: